 Scottish Widows moved from project-based workflows to enduring product teams based on a "two in a box" model - with product and technology leads working side by side.

-This allowed quicker decision-making, less red tape, and clearer accountability.
+That allowed quicker decision-making, less red tape, and clearer accountability.

-Leslee emphasises how they purposely stayed small and lean at first to avoid premature scaling and costly rework.
+The team purposely stayed small and lean at first to avoid premature scaling and costly rework.

 "When tackling something of this scale, it's vital to flesh out the big decisions early before you scale operations and burn money."

-Leslee Ross, Scottish Widows
+Leslee Ross, Digital Waterfront Director, Scottish Widows

 Driving Engagement with Purposeful Personalisation